MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/opening-sources-in-vscode.md

 To automatically save DevTools changes to disk, select the **Save DevTools changes to disk** checkbox.

-To automatically exclude folders that might be in your workspace folder, use the **Folder exclude pattern** text box.
+To automatically exclude folders from a workspace folder, use the **Folder exclude pattern** text box.

 The **Excluded folders** section displays a list of workspaces you have set up.
-To specify any folders to exclude for a workspace, select the **Add folder** button.
+To specify any folders to exclude for a workspace, select the **Add** button.

+To add an additional workspace, select the **Add folder** button.

 <!-- ====================================================================== -->